-10 Physical Intervention
+10. Physical Intervention

-Staff must only ever use physical intervention as a last resort, and at all times it must be the minimal force necessary to prevent injury to another person or the young person injuring him or himself.
+Staff must only ever use physical intervention as a last resort, and at all times it must be the minimal force necessary to prevent injury to another person or the young person injuring him or herself.
 We understand that evidence of physical intervention of a nature which causes injury or distress to a young person may be considered under safeguarding or disciplinary procedures.

-11 Bullying and racist incident
+11. Bullying and racist incidents

 Staff should understand that, in dealing with allegations or incidents of bullying, it may be necessary to invoke safeguarding procedures.
-Detailed guidance on bullying and racist incidents and the procedures to follow are provided in the College's Bullying Policy.
+Detailed guidance on bullying and racist incidents and the procedures to follow are provided in the College's Behaviour & Conduct of Students Policy.

-12 Health & Safety
+12. Health & Safety

-Our Health & Safety policy, set out in a separate document, reflects the consideration we give to the protection of our young people both within the school environment and when away from the College when undertaking College trips or visits.
+Our Health & Safety policy, set out in a separate document, reflects the consideration we give to the protection of our young people both within the college environment and when away from the premises when undertaking College trips or visits.

-13 Illegal Substances Policy
+13. Illegal Substances

-Our Policy on Illegal Substances sets out how, in promoting the welfare of students, the College actively discourages the use of illegal drugs and harmful substances.
+Our Behaviour & Conduct of Students Policy sets out how, in promoting the welfare of students, the College actively discourages the use of illegal drugs and harmful substances.
 Where concerns or suspicions surrounding a student's substance abuse nevertheless exist, the College will, in conjunction with parents, take steps and measures to safeguard the student.

-14 Staff Code of Conduct
+14. Staff Code of Conduct